EricCpy/BankingApp/README.md

 I use these shortcuts the most while working.
 However, there are also other useful shortcuts that I sometimes use, but not nearly as often as these.

-### 10. DSL
+### 10. DSLs
+I implemented the DSLs example for [transactions in the banking app](bankingapp/src/main/java/de/eric/bankingapp/banking/model/Transaction.java), where I used a builder pattern and a fluent interface, which allows method chaining.

+I wrote this boilerplate code specifically for the example.
+Typically, for such scenarios, one would use libraries like Lombok, which provide a *@Builder* annotation to automatically generate a builder pattern ([Lombok example](bankingapp/src/main/java/de/eric/bankingapp/banking/model/BankingAccount.java)).
+However, if you need special chaining logic or validations, it can still be useful to create your own pattern instead of using Lombok.

 ### 11. Functional Programming
-For this task, I programmed a [TicTacToe](functional-programming\tictactoe.clj) console game in Clojure.
+For this task, I programmed a [TicTacToe](functional-programming/tictactoe.clj) console game in Clojure.
 Aspects of functional programming:
 - only final data structures
-  - in clojure all data structures are immutable
+  - In clojure all data structures are immutable
 - (mostly) side-effect-free functions
-  - does not have side effects except print statements (if they count)
+  - Does not have side effects except print statements (if they count)
-  - an example for a side-effect-free function is the 'execute-move' function, it takes the board player and field and returns a new board with the new executed move
+  - An example for a side-effect-free function is the 'execute-move' function, it takes the board player and field and returns a new board with the new executed move
     ```clojure
     (defn execute-move [player curr-player board field]
       (let [row (quot field (count board)) col (mod field (count board))]